aorliche/ImageNomerOld/README.md

 # ImageNomeR
 Image/Genome/Transcriptome Explorer

-The purpose of ImageNomeR is to facilitate efficient exploration of fMRI/omics data.
+The purpose of ImageNomeR is to explore and identify important features and inter-subject relationships in regression and classification models.

 ## Table of Contents